fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

     Codeset http://gitea.192.168.86.74.nip.io/demo/cifar10.git successfully registered
     ```

-2. Create a FuseML workflow, note that the workflow includes steps for training and serving the trained
+2. Create a FuseML workflow:
-model:

     ```bash
     $ fuseml workflow create examples/workflows/mlflow-e2e.yaml
     Workflow "mlflow-e2e" successfully created
     ```

+    This workflow includes steps for training and serving the model.
+When serving `Keras` models, unless
+    `predictor` is set to a specific value instead of `auto` on the workflow, FuseML will automatically
+    serve the model using NVIDIA Triton Inference Server.

 3. Assign the `mlflow-e2e` workflow to the `cifar10` codeset: